doctrine/orm/docs/en/reference/improving-performance.rst

 Bytecode Cache
 --------------

-It is highly recommended to make use of a bytecode cache like APC.
+It is highly recommended to make use of a bytecode cache like OPcache.
 A bytecode cache removes the need for parsing PHP code on every request and can greatly improve performance.